aws-samples/aws-modernization-workshop-base/content/2_ModuleTwo_Setup/21_SelfGuidedSetup.md

 ### Next Section Heading <!-- MODIFY THIS HEADING -->
 This paragraph block can optionally be utilized to lead into the next section of the workshop.

+### Setting up your AWS account <!-- MODIFY THIS HEADING -->

+    If you don’t already have an AWS account with Administrator access: create one now by clicking here

+    Once you have an AWS account, ensure you are following the remaining workshop steps as an IAM user with administrator access to the AWS account: Create a new IAM user to use for the workshop

+    Enter the user details: create user

+    Attach the AdministratorAccess IAM Policy: attach policy

+    Click to create the new user: finish creation

+    Take note of the login URL and save: login url